The Guide to Condominium Ownership in Costa Rica:…

 A bit of background – I’m a Canadian with an approved residency application, which wouldn’t have been possible without the help of Johanna of Costa Rica Immigration Experts.
 It turns out my file was buried deep in the catacombs gathering cobwebs.
 Just asking about the status of my file did nothing to change its fate.
-CRIE was able to get immigration to dig the file out of its bureaucratic grave and see the light.
+CRIE got immigration to dig the file out of its bureaucratic grave and see the light.

-So last month, I headed back to Vancouver to get documents from Canada, this time for my upcoming citizenship application.
+So last month, I returned to Vancouver to get documents from Canada, this time for my upcoming citizenship application.
 The requirements are the same as an immigration application.
 The birth certificate wasn’t required, as TSE (the agency that handles naturalizations) can pull the info from immigration.
-But the criminal record check has to be recent (within the last 3 months), so I went ahead with both documents.
+But the criminal record check has to be recent (within the last three months), so I went ahead with both documents.

-Let’s run through the steps to get your Canadian birth certificate and criminal record check for Costa Rican residency or citizenship.
-This is valid and current as of this writing, in April 2015 (with some updates made July 2018).
-Please refer to the original source documents, which I will link to within this article.
+Let’s follow the steps to get your Canadian birth certificate and criminal record check for Costa Rican residency or citizenship.
+Please look at the source documents, which I will link to within this article.
 I am not a lawyer, so please do your homework.

 Step 1.
 Get Birth Certificate

-First things first, your original Birth Certificate may work only if it’s a long-form Birth Certificate (with your parents’ names).
+First, your original Birth Certificate may work only if it’s a long-form Birth Certificate (with your parent’s names).
 Global Affairs only authenticates signatures of current officials (such as the presiding Registrar General who signed your birth certificate).

-Ordering a birth certificate is different depending on the province you were born in.
+Ordering a birth certificate differs depending on the province where you were born.
 In my case, I was born in Québec, so it was a simple application through the Directeur de l’état civil.
-Be sure to order the long-form with the names of the father and the mother on it!
+Be sure to order the long form with the names of the father and the mother on it!

 Step 2.
 Get Criminal Record Check

 Get a criminal record check from the RCMP headquarters in Ottawa.
 You can get another police certificate from a local RCMP detachment or police department.
-Still, it will need to be notarized before sending to Global Affairs to authenticate the Canadian notary’s signature.
-Save yourself the trouble and get the record check from RCMP HQ.
+Still, it must be notarized before sending it to Global Affairs to authenticate the Canadian notary’s signature.
+You can save yourself the trouble and get the record check from RCMP HQ.

-You can use an RCMP-accredited company to get your criminal record check.
+You can use an RCMP-accredited company to get your criminal record checked.
 I have used and recommended the Canadian Corps of Commissionaires, which has offices throughout Canada.
-If you can’t make the trip to Canada, contact them anyway – they have ways of digitizing an ink fingerprint submission.
+If you need help to make the trip to Canada, contact them anyway – they have ways of digitizing an ink fingerprint submission.
 Be sure to order the fingerprint-based criminal record check from RCMP headquarters in Ottawa.

 Step 3.
 Prepare the package for the Embassy of Costa Rica in Ottawa

-Pay the consular fees (the US $40 per document – so, US $80 for birth cert and police cert) to the Embassy of Costa Rica, Consular Services via a deposit to their Bank of Montreal bank account (see Legalization of Documents).
+Pay the consular fees ($40 USD per document – so, $80 USD for birth certificate and police record) to the Embassy of Costa Rica, Consular Services via a deposit to their Bank of Montreal bank account (see Legalization of Documents).

-Include an addressed, pre-paid envelope for the Embassy to return your legalized documents.
-They prefer couriers (FedEx, UPS, DHL), and you can address it to Costa Rica.
+Could you include an addressed, pre-paid envelope for the Embassy to return your legalized documents?
+They prefer couriers (FedEx, UPS, DHL); you can address it to Costa Rica.

 Step 4.
 Send the entire package to Global Affairs Canada in Ottawa

-Send the whole package to Global Affairs in Ottawa for authentication of documents from Canada.
-They will authenticate the relevant documents free of charge and deliver the package to the Embassy of Costa Rica in Ottawa, also free of charge.
+Send the whole package to Global Affairs in Ottawa to authenticate documents from Canada.
+They will authenticate the relevant documents free of charge and deliver the package to the Embassy of Costa Rica in Ottawa.

 Your package should contain the following:

-– Authentication Request Form, detailing which documents to authenticate (birth cert & police cert) and instructions to forward to the Embassy of Costa Rica.
+– Authentication Request Form detailing which documents to authenticate (birth certificate and police certificate) and instructions to forward to the Embassy of Costa Rica.

 – Birth certificate (original) and Criminal Record Check from RCMP HQ in Ottawa (original)

-– Cover letter for Embassy of Costa Rica, explaining which documents to legalize.
+– Cover letter for the Embassy of Costa Rica explaining which documents to legalize.

-– Receipt of deposit of US $80 to Embassy of Costa Rica.
+– Receipt of deposit of $80 USD to the Embassy of Costa Rica.

 – Pre-paid envelope to get the documents back.